sarahsga/tk-react-resources/2019-09-03/README.md

 - Create the React project using `create-react-app`
 - Write all your CSS inside `src/App.css`
 - Write all your HTML inside `src/App.js`
+- No need to add any animations.
+- No need to add an JS.
+- First write all HTML
+- Then write all CSS
+- No Lorem Ipsum allowed!

 ### Some Important Commands
 Open Command prompt to type the following commands: